-For any clarification, please refer to your Leadership team, the Headteacher, DPO or COO.
+For any clarification, please refer to your Leadership team, the Headteacher, DPO or Trust Head of Service.

-Controller The Bishop Chadwick Catholic Education Trust and all schools within the Academy/School Trust who process Personal Data.
-DP Legislation All relevant data protection legislation, ICO codes of practice and FCA guidance which applies to the Trust and includes the Data Protection Act 1998, the General Data Protection Regulation, the Privacy and Electronic Communications Regulations 2003 and the Directive on Privacy and Electronic Communications (the ePrivacy Directive).
+Controller The Bishop Chadwick Catholic Education Trust and all schools within the Trust who process Personal Data.
+Academy/School DP Legislation All relevant data protection legislation, ICO codes of practice and any statutory guidance which applies to the Trust and includes the Data Protection Act 2018, the UK General Data Protection Regulation, Keeping Children Safe in Education, Education (Pupil Information) Regulations 2005, the Privacy and Electronic Communications Regulations 2003 and the Directive on Privacy and Electronic Communications (the ePrivacy Directive).
 Data Subject An individual who is the subject of any Personal Data.
-DPIA Data Privacy Impact Assessment Data Protection The individual within the Trust who has oversight for data protection Officer (DPO) compliance.
+DPIA Data Privacy Impact Assessment Data Protection Officer (DPO) The individual within the Trust who has oversight for data protection compliance.
 GDPR The General Data Protection Regulations (EU) 2016/679 which is a regulation in EU law on data protection and privacy for all individuals within the European Union ICO The Information Commissioner's Office who are the UK regulator that is responsible for the oversight and enforcement of Data Protection legislation.
 Personal Data Data relating to a living individual.
-Policy The Data Protection Policy. -